robinosaurus/jobs_ac_uk/README.md

 Future versions might be able to:
+  - efficiency improvement (avoid re-searching links between terms, download all jobs and save to csv for lookup)
+  - email daily summary
+but don't hold your breath because current version works for me.

+Fixed/added in V0.2:
+  - multiple search terms at once
+  - saves output as csv

+Fixed/added in V0.3:
   - edit params without opening up the .py
   - fix issues reporting min salary for jobs with no max salary
-  - efficiency improvement (avoid re-searching links between terms, download all jobs and save to csv for lookup) but don't hold your breath because current version works for me.